 Above: Wheel of Fortune from The Everyday Tarot by Poppy Palin

-Above: Page of Stones (suit of earth/coins/pentacles etc)
+Above: Page of Coins (suit of earth/pentacles etc)

 Above: Strength card